SAP-samples/codejam-cap-llm/exercises/11-data-masking-and-anonymization/README.md

 That is all you need to do.
 The pseudonymization gets applied each and every time the orchestration client gets initialized and called.
 I would encourage you to play around with the masking for a bit to familiarize yourself with it's capabilities.
 More information about the data masking using the orchestration client can be found in the further reading section.

+Look at the result!
+You can see that both name and email address are anonymized in the response of the LLM.
+If you change the `anonymization` method to `pseudonymization` you can see that the name and email won't get send to the LLM but in the response of the LLM both values are filled in.

 ## Summary